 Living shoreline – means a suite of stabilization and erosion control measures that preserve the natural shoreline and are designed to minimize shoreline erosion, maintain coastal process, and provide aquatic habitat.
 Measures must include marsh plantings and may include the use of sills, sand containment structures, breakwaters, or other natural components.

 Liquor Store – A business that sells alcoholic beverages for consumption off-premises.
-For the purposes of this Ordinance, the term “liquor store” does not include grocery stores or convenience stores in which beer and/or wine is offered for sale as a minor part of an overall larger inventory of goods.
-It shall also not include a restaurant that is otherwise operating in accordance with its approved liquor license and all other provisions of this Ordinance.
+For the purposes of this Code, the term “liquor store” does not include grocery stores or convenience stores in which beer and/or wine is offered for sale as a minor part of an overall larger inventory of goods.
+It shall also not include a restaurant that is otherwise operating in accordance with its approved liquor license and all other provisions of this Code.

-Lot – A parcel of land undivided by any street and occupied by, or designated to be developed for, one (1) building or principal use and the accessory buildings or uses customarily incidental to such building, use, or development, including such open spaces and yards as are designed and arranged or required by this Ordinance for such building, use, or development.
+Lot - A parcel of land undivided by any street and occupied by, or designated to be developed for, one (1) building or principal use and the accessory buildings or uses customarily incidental to such building, use, or development, including such open spaces and yards as are designed and arranged or required by this Code for such building, use, or development.
 (See Figure 1.1).

-Figure 1.1 Lot area – The total horizontal area within the lot lines of a lot.
+Lot area – The total horizontal area within the lot lines of a lot.

 Lot, corner – A lot having continuous frontage on two or more intersecting streets.
-Notwithstanding any other provision of this Ordinance, corner lots shall be deemed to have two fronts, two sides and no rear for the purpose of meeting setback requirements.
+Notwithstanding any other provision of this Code, corner lots shall be deemed to have two fronts, two sides and no rear for the purpose of meeting setback requirements.